nickangtc/nickang-blog-gatsby/content/blog/2021-11-07-why-active-on-instagram-again/index.md

 But for the last 3 weeks, I've used [my IG account](https://www.instagram.com/nickangtc/) (it's currently set to public) as a place to visually document my life and it has gone better than expected.
 I wanted to reflect on that.

+Also, just to put it out there, all of this is slightly ironic given that two months ago I wrote about [retreating](/2021-09-19-retreat/) from social media even further.
+Turns out, my reasoning in both articles are compatible, so it's not actually ironic.

 ## Looking back, made simple
 While I disliked the side effects of being active on IG, I loved the fact that I could revisit my memories anytime on any device.
 I've also on several occasions shared links to specific posts with friends to remind *them* of our shared memories.
 I have to admit, I visit my profile a lot because I have a terrible memory and my IG profile serves as a digital manifestation of a memory lane, albeit a selective one.